Six takeaways from primaries in Wyoming and Alaska

 What's next for Cheney?

-The three-term congresswoman has not said what her next political move will be -- including whether she'll run for president in 2024 as a foil for Trump.
+The three-term congresswoman has not been definitive about her next political moves.
+On Wednesday, she told NBC's "Today" show that she is "thinking about" running for president and will make a decision in "the coming months."
+And following her loss, her campaign filed paperwork with the Federal Election Commission creating a leadership PAC to be called "The Great Task" -- a nod to Abraham Lincoln, who spoke at Gettysburg of the "great task" facing the country.

-But she used her speech to preview a continued fight against Trump, without laying out exactly what that means.
+Cheney used her election night speech to preview a continued fight against Trump, without laying out exactly what that means.

 "I have said since January 6 that I will do whatever it takes to ensure that Donald Trump is never again near the Oval Office, and I mean it.
 This is a fight for all of us, together," she said.